phoeniiix1203/awesome-machine-psychology/README.md

 -->
 ## Datasets

-Note: Most of the data sets listed below are free, however, some are not.
+Note: Most of the datasets listed below are free, however, some are not.

 [HealMe](https://github.com/elsa66666/healme): Please refer to HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy